 SENIOR YOGA for those 60 or over.
 The classes are free, but you must register prior to attending class at the Miami Springs Senior Center located at 343 Payne Drive.
 Classes are held at the Mansion on Tuesday and Thursday morning from 9:00 -11:00.
 For more information, please call the Senior Center at 305-805-5160.

 YOGA for everyone.
-Each session is six weeks long, or 18 classes, and held at the Mansion on Monday and Wednesday evening from 6:30-7:30 and on Saturday morning from 9:00-10:00.
+Each session is six weeks long, or 18 classes, and held at the Mansion on Monday and Wednesday evening from 6:30-7:30.
 Registration is on the first day of each session.
 The cost is $99 per person per session or $10 for a single class.
 For more information, please contact the Curtiss Mansion at 305-869-5180.

 Both types of yoga require a yoga mat and yoga block.
 Please wear comfortable, non-restrictive clothing.
 Namaste!

 THE CURTISS EXPLORERS

 The Curtiss Explorers is an innovation Curtiss Mansion project that kicked off during the 2014-15 school year.
 The first year was deemed a great success by Mansion education partner, All Angels Academy, a private, independent school located in Miami Springs.
 This year, Blessed Trinity School will be joining the Explorers family.